 If the Respondent submits an appeal, outcomes assigned will be considered “on hold” pending a final decision unless otherwise determined or in a case in which the Respondent was previously issued an Interim Suspension.

 If an Appeal Form is received from either the Complainant or Respondent, or from both parties, within five days of the date on the Decision Notice letter, the other party(ies) involved in the Case will be notified that an appeal has been received.
 Neither Complainants nor Respondents have the right to view the appeal information which was submitted by the other party(ies).
-However, administrators involved with the appeals process reserve the right to forward any and all portions of the appeal to the other part(ies) as needed in order to address matters raised in the appeal.
+However, the appellate officer may reserve the right to forward any and all portions of the appeal to the other part(ies) as needed in order to address matters raised in the appeal.
 In such situations, the other party(ies) will be given the opportunity to submit a written response, which will only be considered when provided within the expressed deadline.

 The appeal must include information to support the Appeal Criteria under which an appeal is being submitted.
 Appeals will only be considered in the following circumstances: